Return on Equity Calculator

 ROE Formula

-The formula for ROE used in our return on equity calculator is simple:
+The formula for ROE used in our return on equity calculator is adopted from Damodaran (2012) [1]:

 How to calculate return on equity?

-Return on Equity (ROE) is a metric used to estimate the financial performance of a company in terms of how well a it uses its net assets (equity equals the company's assets minus its debt/liabilities).
-It is calculated as the company net income (profit) relative to the net value of its assets, or equity.
-Note the difference between that calculation and the one used to calculate Return on Capital Employed (ROCE) in which liabilities are also considered.
+Return on Equity (ROE) is a financial ratio used to estimate the financial profitability of a company from the view of equity investors [1].
+It is calculated as the company net income (profit) relative to the net value of its equity.
+Note the difference between that equity ratio calculation and the one used to calculate Return on Capital Employed (ROCE) in which liabilities are also considered.

 retun on equity example

-The return on equity is also used in calculating the expected growth of a company by multiplying it by the retention ratio, or the percentage of net income that is reinvested by the company to fund future growth.
-Such calculations are known as "sustainable growth model" analyses.
+The return on equity ratio is also used in calculating the expected growth of a company by multiplying it by the retention ratio.
+That ratio, known as the Income retention rate or Earnings retention rate, is simply the percentage of net income that is not distributed as dividends to shareholders.
+The retained income is held as reserve or reinvested by the company to fund future growth.
+Such calculations are known as "sustainable growth model" analyses [3].

 What is a good return on equity?